-Our NYC French wine Bar of the Day: Jadis, located at 42 Rivington Street on Manhattan’s Lower East Side.
+Our NYC Bar of the Day: Carlow East, located at 1254 Lexington Avenue on Manhattan’s Upper East Side.

 Our NYC Bar of the Day: Fraunces Tavern, located at 54 Pearl Street in Manhattan’s Financial District.

 Our NYC Bar of the Day: Avenida Cantina, located at 25 Avenue B in Manhattan’s Alphabet City.

 Located at 67 West St in Brooklyn’s Greenpoint Waterfront area, West Wine Bar is located in an old brick factory building.
 We don’t often use the word “charming” to describe the many establishments we visit, but West Wine Bar is just that — charming.
 Offering nearly 30 wines by glass/bottle and 17 bottled/canned beers/ciders, West Wine Bar is a must-visit for your next Greenpoint bar crawl.
 The space is not too big or too small with what looks like original floorboards.
 In addition to the sizable L-shaped bar, there are several two-person tables and one communal table for seating.

 Pub Crawl NYC wishes you a safe and Happy Halloween.